givelotus/website/content/en/docs/specs/lotus/addresses.md

 ### Payload

 This can be any string of bytes relevant to the chain being worked with.
 Other layers can be built on top of a basic address parser with handles this payload based on token type.
-For Lotus, the intent is that this would be an entire UTXO.
-Currently valid standard UTXOs are:
+For Lotus, the first byte is a address type, and then another subsequent payload.
+The address type right now is always `0` and indicates the rest of the address is a fully encoded valid scriptPubKey.
+Currently valid standard scriptPubKeys are:

 1. BIP016 P2SH: `OP_HASH160 <20-byte-hash-value> OP_EQUAL`
 2. P2PKH: `OP_DUP OP_HASH160 <20-byte-hash-value> OP_EQUALVERIFY OP_CHECKSIG`